Tag: Good News

 Psalm 30; Hosea 13:4–14

-On his bed, my wife shared the Good News of Jesus Christ.
+On his death bed, my wife shared the Good News of Jesus Christ.
 He was in a “non-responsive” state.
-Yet, she felt a response to the invitation to accept Jesus Christ as his Savior.
-Only in Heaven will I learn if the baptism was “sealing” as the priest said, or whether the physical response truly was an acceptance of Jesus.
-I can only and trust in God.
+Yet, she felt a physical to the invitation to accept Jesus Christ as his Savior.
+Only in Heaven will I if the baptism was “sealing” as the priest said, or whether the physical response truly was an acceptance of Jesus.
+I can only hope and trust in God.

 THAT’S GOD!
 Something is between momma (God) and the cubs (the children of God)!
 That is just not going to go well!
 It could be a kingdom that has the name Israel or Judah attached to it.